-Encouraging scientific research and the sharing of experiences in solving major problems facing developing countries.
+- Encourage scientific research and share experience for the resolution of major challenges facing developing countries.

-TWAS's elected membership, currently almost 1,300 Fellows (177 women) from 104 countries includes 14 Nobel laureates and elite scientists and engineers from the developing world.
-In addition, the TWAS community includes more than 310 Alumni and Young Affiliates, selected to participate in Academy affairs for five-year terms.
+TWAS's elected membership, currently almost 1,300 Fellows (192 women) from 105 countries includes 11 Nobel laureates and elite scientists and engineers from the developing world.
+In addition, the TWAS community includes more than 350 Alumni and Young Affiliates, selected on merit to participate in Academy affairs for five-year terms.
 After that period they become alumni.

 To advance scientific excellence in the developing world, the Academy offers a range of grants, fellowships and prizes.
-TWAS publicises its initiatives and opportunities globally through its website (www.twas.org) and social media, including Twitter (@TWASnews), FaceBook (@TWAS.Science), YouTube (TWASvideos), Flickr (TWAS) and LinkedIn (TWAS).
+TWAS publicizes its initiatives and opportunities through its website (www.twas.org) and social media, including Twitter (@TWASnews), FaceBook (@TWAS.Science), YouTube (TWASvideos), Flickr (TWAS) and LinkedIn (TWAS).

-The TWAS Council is composed by 15 members from different countries and is led by a president who is elected to a three-year term.
-The Council includes 14 other members from different countries in the developing world.
+The TWAS Council is composed by 15 members from different countries and is led by a president who is elected for a three-year term.
 The Secretariat is headed by an executive director and is located on the campus of the Abdus Salam International Centre for Theoretical Physics (ICTP), Trieste, Italy.